JesseAldridge/site_blocker/README.txt

 Click the extension button to start blocking blacklisted sites.
 After 5 hours the blocking will stop automatically.
 You can manually unblock sites by disabling and enabling the extension.
 (Right click the button -> Manage extensions -> click "Enabled" checkbox twice)
+You can also still view blacklisted sites via incognito mode.

+The purpose here is not to prevent you from browsing social media, just to prevent you from doing it absentmindedly.